Besath/kz_bhopgen/README.md

 ## Usage
 bhop -blocks # -width # -height # -distmin # -distmax #
 E.g.: bhop -blocks 10 -width 64 -height 128 -distmin 64 -distmax 80 will create a .vfm file with 10 64x64x128 blocks with a random distance (chosen from a range of 64-80) between them.
 Distance is calculated independently for X and Y axes.
+Solid.dat, vmf_bottom.dat, and vmf_top.dat must be in the same directory as the executable.